cloudfoundry/cf-mysql-release/docs/service-broker.md

 Having redundant service brokers avoids a single point of failure when creating or binding service instances for an application.
 While a deployment is operable with a single service broker it is not recommended for stated reasons.

 If zero service brokers are deployed, it follows that service instances cannot be provisioned nor bound to any application.

+## Quota Enforcer

+The broker is deployed with a quota enforcer to ensure that users do not exceed their allocated service quota.

+### Configuring the pause time

+By default the quota enforcer pauses for 1 second between checks.
+This pause time is configurable through the `broker.quota_enforcer.pause` property, where the value is specified as the number of seconds to pause for.

+For most deployments we recommend that the pause time be left at its default value to ensure that quotas are enforced in a timely manner.

+One reason why an operator may choose to increase the pause time is when debugging Galera clustering.
+If `wsrep_debug` is enabled then the queries issued by the quota enforcer may obscure other activity - reducing the frequency of quota enforcer checks may be helpful in this case.